St. Mary’s to consolidate birthing services into Athens hospital

 1. You mention that this has been an 18-month process, and that the recent Medicaid cuts are a factor.
 Without those cuts, would it have been sustainable to keep the mother/baby unit open?

-While the Medicaid cuts solidified our decision, the primary reasons for closure include challenges securing permanent physicians, creating new partnerships, changing demographics and lack of incremental funding sources.
+While the Medicaid cuts solidified our decision, the primary reasons for closure include challenges securing permanent physicians; creating new partnerships; changing demographics, especially an aging population, and lack of incremental funding sources.

 2. You mentioned that the emergency room is equipped to handle emergency births.
 How will that work?
 After an emergency delivery, will the mother and baby then be transferred to Athens?